Electrical Engineering and Information Technology (Bachelor's degree)

 in Sectors (selection): Electrical industry (electrical appliances, power supply), automotive and vehicle construction, IT industry, medical technology, chemical industry, mobile communications, railway systems, renewable energies.

 The know-how necessary for the practice is conveyed through lectures, laboratory activities, exercises and project work.
 Team competencies as well as language and presentation skills

 equip the future engineers for international projects.
-You can find a detailed presentation of the course contents in the module manual.
+You can find a detailed presentation of the course contents in the module manual (German).
 The Bachelor of Engineering (B.Eng.) degree is a professional qualification, but also allows the transition to Master's degree courses (see diagram).
 The Electrical Engineering and Information Technology (B.Eng.) degree programme can also be studied in a dual system within the framework of the KoSE model.

 The degree programme Electrical Engineering and Information Technology (B.Eng.) is not admission restricted (no NC).
 By the end of the third semester, proof of eight weeks of practical training must be provided.
 Among other things, these school-leaving certificates are considered admission requirements:

 - General matriculation standard (allgemeine Hochschulreife)

 - Subject-related entrance qualification (fachgebundene Hochschulreife)

 - Advanced entrance qualification for universities of applied sciences (Fachhochschulreife)

 A detailed description of the admission requirements can be found in the Special Provisions of the Examination Regulations (German).